-BHA may require participants to attend a refresher briefing periodically, possibly every three years, or as part of an intervention plan to preserve rental assistance.
+BHA may require participants to attend a refresher briefing periodically, possibly every three years, for program updates, or as part of an intervention plan to preserve rental assistance.

 Briefings will be conducted in English.
 For limited English proficient (LEP) applicants, BHA will provide translation services in accordance with BHA's LEP plan (See Chapter 2).